Corporate Social Responsibility

 Fortus North: Craig Herbert

-If the matter is still not resolved, then you can raise your concern with the Chairman, Andy Minfie.
+If the matter is still not resolved, then you can raise your concern with the Non-Executive Director, Andy Minifie.
 Should our complaint procedure not conclude the matter then you have the right to complain to ICAEW or email: email@example.com

 Structure of Fortus

-Fortus Audit LLP (A limited liability partnership under number OC400241 VAT Registration number 216336917) trades from Scarborough, Leicester and Northampton and is registered by ICAEW which is a recognised Supervisory Body under the Companies Act 2006 to carry out audit in the UK.
+Fortus Audit LLP (A limited liability partnership under number OC400241 VAT Registration number 216336917) trades from London, Scarborough and York and is registered by ICAEW which is a recognised Supervisory Body under the Companies Act 2006 to carry out audit in the UK.
 Details of this accreditation can be seen at www.auditregister.org.uk under reference number C004235745.
 Our audit work is conducted under the Audit Regulations and Guidance which can be found at www.ICAEW.com/regulations and the ethical guidance that they follow can be found in their standards & guidance.
 The firm is also registered by ICAEW as a Designated Professional Body and so they are able to offer a limited range of investment services to clients if they are incidental and/or complimentary to, or arise out of the other professional services that Fortus have been engaged to provide.
+Its registered office is Equinox House, Clifton Park, Shipton Road, York, YO30 5PA

-The registered offices for all the above are 1 Rushmills Northampton NN4 7YB and a list of the director’s partners and principles for each firm is available at its registered office.
+A list of the Director’s partners and principles for each firm is available at its registered office.

 The community as a whole